 As much as women react to the smell of man sweat, other men seem to be affected by it, too.
 More specifically, the smell of other men’s sweat might make some men more cooperative, studies show.
 Androstadienone, the same chemical that is thought to make women horny, is thought to make men more cooperative.
 So teammates who sweat together, win together.

 Sweaty Dudes Might Live Longer

-Men who regularly went to the sauna to sweat lived longer and experienced a lower risk of stroke and cardiovascular disease, according to a study that followed over 2,300 men in Finland for an average of 20 years.
-At the end of the study, results revealed that 49 percent of men who saunaed once a week died, compared to 38 percent who went two to three times a week, compared to 31 percent who went four to seven times a week.
-Another more recent 15-year-long study replicated these findings, noting that men and women who visited a sauna once a week were 61 percent less likely to suffer a stroke than those who went once a week.
-That’s one way to get over your fear of hot sheds full of naked strangers — replace it with fear of dying.
+Men who regularly went to the sauna to sweat lived longer and experienced a lower risk of stroke and cardiovascular disease, according to a study that followed over 2,300 middle-aged men in Finland for an average of 20 years.
+At the end of the study, results revealed that 49% of men who used a sauna once a week died, compared to 38% who went two to three times a week and 31% of men who went four to seven times a week.
+Another more recent 15-year-long study replicated these findings, noting that men and women who visited a sauna once a week were 61% less likely to suffer a stroke than those who went once a week.
+That’s one way to get over your fear of hot sheds full of naked strangers — replace it with a fear of dying.